 To receive payments on lands in the NPWS Farm Plan Scheme, the lands must be owned by the applicant or a family member or held under a qualifying lease.
 For full details on title requirements - see Appendix 2 Title Requirements.
 All of the lands managed by the applicant must be included in the plan.
-This includes lands that are ineligible for payment, e.g. conacre and lands where no actions are planned.
-Works will only be required on lands identified for particular actions.
+This includes lands that are ineligible for payment as part of the Farm plan, e.g. conacre and lands where no actions are planned or areas not targeted as part of the plan.
+Farm Plan actions will only be required on lands identified for same.
 Lands with no associated action will not be paid on, unless in exceptional circumstances (e.g. if actions in one parcel have a direct or indirect impact on another parcel).

 A participant remains free to sell, lease or rent out their property in any way they see fit.
 However if by exercising this right during the course of an NPWS Farm Plan contract they reduce the target area of their holding, it will result in a reduction in the payments made to them (and will necessitate a plan amendment).
+Significant changes in farming area or practices may require a full revision of the plan and may lead to termination of the existing plan.